-Commuting into the city is a breeze, and walkable for most people.
-In this neighbourhood, there are plenty of the best things in life, but sadly they won’t be free.
-The median sale price in the area is AU$2 million and the average weekly rent is around AU$900 per week.
+Commuting into the city is a breeze and walkable for most people.
+In this neighborhood, there are plenty of the best things in life, but sadly they won’t be free.
+The median sale price in the area is AU$2 million, and the average weekly rent is around AU$900 per week.
 Don’t miss the artisan market on the first Saturday of every month.

 3. Kirribilli and Cremorne

 If money is no object, then Kirribilli is a beautiful place to raise a family.
-Packed with cute cafés and delightful delicatessens and boasting stunning views over the harbour, it’s a gem.
+Packed with cute cafés and delightful delicatessens and boasting stunning views over the harbor, it’s a gem.
 Having said that, it is pricey.
 For that reason, many people opt to move further out to grow their families.
-The median price of a house in the area is AU$3,821,700 and while there are cheaper properties, they certainly don’t become cheap.
+The median price of a house in the area is AU$ 3,821,700, and while there are cheaper properties, they certainly don’t become cheap.

 Best Sydney suburbs

-Westmead makes its mark, good for young professionals, with a bit more give than a city centre existence.
-Expect to see traces of hemp clothing, a few beards and a nice mix of different people in Westmead.
+Westmead makes its mark, good for young professionals, with a bit more give than a city center existence.
+Expect to see traces of hemp clothing, a few beards, and a nice mix of different people in Westmead.

 It’s a forgiving 40-minute commute into the city or less to Parramatta.
 The area has convenient access to a good public school and a large hospital.
 Westmead isn’t quite as manicured as some suburbs, but it’s one to watch.
 For small families, who don’t want 100% suburban, but don’t want to raise children in the inner city, Westmead calls.

-A presentable 2 bedroom unit starts at AU$450 per week, but there are also lovely 3 bedroom options with balconies for around AU$500 per week.
+A presentable two-bedroom unit starts at AU$ 450 per week, but there are also lovely three-bedroom options with balconies for around AU$ 500 per week.
 Occasionally a family home will even sell for below 1.5 million.

 For retirees and established families, look to Mosman.
-It boasts the beautiful balmoral beach, a reasonable commute into the city and a relaxed, affluent atmosphere.
-It’s leafy, full of attractive villas but also tasteful harbour view apartments.
-The public schools are of a particularly high standard and so are the options for a macchiato stop with a view.
+It boasts the beautiful Balmoral beach, a reasonable commute into the city, and a relaxed, affluent atmosphere.
+It’s leafy, full of attractive villas but also tasteful harbor view apartments.
+The public schools are of a particularly high standard, and so are the options for a macchiato stop with a view.
 Expect to meet a lot of people in immaculate gym wear.

-The only thing the areas lack are developed shopping streets or major centres, but they are hardly isolated.
+The only thing the areas lack are developed shopping streets or major centers, but they are hardly isolated.
 What you lose in casual retail therapy, you gain in green space and leafy streets.